45 Min Read

 Structure of MHC class II molecules

-• Class II MHC molecules are membrane-bound glycoproteins with exterior domains, a transmembrane segment, and a cytoplasmic anchor segment, similar to class I α chains.
+2. Membrane-Bound Glycoproteins: Similar to class I α chains, class II MHC molecules are membrane-bound glycoproteins.
+They possess exterior domains, a transmembrane segment, and a cytoplasmic anchor segment.

-• Each chain of a class II molecule possesses two exterior domains: α1 and α2 domains on one chain and β1 and β2 domains on the other.
+3. Domain Arrangement: Each chain of a class II molecule consists of two exterior domains.
+One chain contains α1 and α2 domains, while the other chain contains β1 and β2 domains.
+These exterior domains contribute to the overall structure and function of the molecule.

 α-chain and β-chain of MHC-II